cpouchon/ORTHOSKIM/README.md

 RES=/Users/pouchonc/PhyloAlps/run_orthoskim                                          ## path to directory to write output PATHNAME_ASSEMBLY=Assembly                                                           ## name of assembly directory where contigs from SPAdes were put (before nucleus and mitochondrion modes)
-EVALUE=0.0001                                                                        ## evalue threshold for diamond steps MAXCONT=2                                                                            ## maximal number of contigs allowed mapping a reference (paralogs filtering)
+EVALUE=0.0001                                                                        ## evalue threshold for diamond steps THREADS=15                                                                           ## Number of threads which will be used MAXCONT=2                                                                            ## maximal number of contigs allowed mapping a reference (paralogs filtering)
 MINLENGTH=200                                                                        ## minimal length of alignment allowed mapping to reference
 ANNOFMT=embl                                                                         ## format of annotated chloroplast/rdnanuc files